akdux1937/gatsby-sugarcreek/src/content/pages/how.md

 slug: /how
 title: How To Buy
 ---
-We currently do not support online order.
+We currently do not support online ordering.
 Please [Contact to Purchase](/contact).

 ### Resources